Art & Design: Photography - A Level

 Head of subject: Mrs V Walden

-Level 4 in either Photography, Art or Textiles attained at the end of year 11; if students have not studied Photography before, they will also need to submit a small portfolio of 10 images.
+Level 4 in either Photography, Art or Textiles attained at the end of year 11; alternatively, 6 in Product Design or Design Technology

 Are you interested in: Capturing the world around you, exploring and experimenting with techniques, expressing deeper concepts?